AVSLab/basilisk/docs/source/Support/Coder/makingNewBskModule.rst

 Other modules, such as :ref:`magneticFieldCenteredDipole`, :ref:`exponentialAtmosphere` or :ref:`simpleBattery` modules are based on base classes.
 Be sure to study the baseline on the expected overall behavior of such modules, and use the ``customXXXX()`` methods to provide the new module custom functionality.

+If you are using linear algebra to do vector and tensor math, be sure to read the :ref:`codingGuidelines` on how to name matrix representations of vector and tensors.
+Further, for C++ modules Basilisk includes support for the `Intel Eigen library <http://eigen.tuxfamily.org>`_.
+However, note that the ``.toRotationMatrix()`` `method <http://eigen.tuxfamily.org/dox/classEigen_1_1QuaternionBase.html#a8cf07ab9875baba2eecdd62ff93bfc3f>`_ in
+Eigen will return the DCM :math:`[NB]`, not :math:`[BN]`.
+Thus, the Basilisk specific Eigen MRP ``.toRotationMatrix()`` method follows this convention.
+If you are coding a C-module, then BSK includes the ``linearAlgebra.c/h`` support functions to do many common linear algebra calculations.
+Rigid body kinematics calculations are supported through the ``rigidBodyKinematics.c/h`` library.

 If you think you are done and would like to contribute this module to the Basilisk repository, be sure to study the :ref:`bskModuleCheckoutList` to complete all required check-out tasks.